d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 :begin_tab:`jax`
 Now we can (**implement the cross-entropy loss function**) by averaging over the logarithms of the selected probabilities.

-Note that to make use of `jax.jit` to speed up JAX implementation, and to make sure `loss` is a pure function, the `cross_entropy` function is re-defined inside the `loss` to avoid usage of any global variables or functions which may render the `loss` function impure.
+Note that to make use of `jax.jit` to speed up JAX implementations, and to make sure `loss` is a pure function, the `cross_entropy` function is re-defined inside the `loss` to avoid usage of any global variables or functions which may render the `loss` function impure.

-We'll refer you to the JAX documentation on `jax.jit` and pure functions [here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#pure-functions).
+We refer interested readers to the [JAX documentation](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#pure-functions) on `jax.jit` and pure functions.
 :end_tab:

 ```{.python .input}